A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - Chambers People - a specialist recruitment agency.

-- Institute of Barristers' Clerks (IBC) - you will need to be signed up as a member to access vacancies.
+- Institute of Barristers' Clerks (IBC) - you'll need to be signed up as a member to access vacancies.

 - Legal Hub - provides a directory of chambers for speculative approaches.